Candelaria, Quezon: Demographics

-Candelaria has a population of 117,434 as of the 2015 census.
+Candelaria has a population of 137,933 as of the 2024 census.
 The increase in population became rapid in the 1990s, in 1995, it has a population of 80,733 inhabitants, while in 2000, the population grew to 92,429, with an increase of about 15 percent.

 In 2007, the official number of inhabitants in the municipality based on 2007 census is 105,997, or about 4,240 families or 21,243 households.
 Most Candelarians reside in Pahinga Norte and Malabanban Norte, the adjacent barangays of the town proper.

-As of 2007, almost 93 percent of the population are Roman Catholics, 3.5 percent are Protestants, about 3 percent are members of Iglesia ni Cristo, 0.05 percent are of Islam, 0.97 percent are of other denominations such as Church of Christ / Christian Churches (Iglesia ni Kristo-INK), Pentecostalists, Fundamental Baptist, Bible Baptist, Conservative Baptist, Latter Day Saints, Seventh Day Adventist, Jehovah's Witnesses and others.
+As of 2007, almost 93 percent of the population are Roman Catholics, 3.5 percent are Protestants, about 3 percent are members of Iglesia ni Cristo, 0.05 percent are of Islam, 0.97 percent are of other denominations such as Church of Christ/Christian Churches, Pentecostals, Baptists, Latter Day Saints, Seventh-day Adventist, Jehovah's Witnesses and others.

 Language

 Tagalog is widely spoken by the populace.
 However, their accent resembles the Tagalog dialect spoken in Batangas owing to its location, and history.
 Most of Candelarians came from the neighboring province of Batangas.